fmitch42/Gamifying-Cyber-Threats-to-Critical-Infrastructure/README.md

 System Requirements

-- tmux is required in order to run a mininet instance alongside the main application.
+- tmux is required for later levels in the game.

 - MiniNAM is also used to visualise the topology and requires to be run with python2